cozy/cozy-libs/packages/cozy-logger/README.md

 Logger used by connectors.

-It is starting to be usable by apps but the code is still in NodeJS (with requires).
+It should only be used for connectors and services.
+For webapps, prefer [cozy-minilog](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-minilog) for the following reasons:

+- Better readability
+- Logs can be catched correctly in Sentry

 Depending on NODE_ENV, it will either :